Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 The cost of cyber liability insurance in Delaware depends on the size of your business, how much sensitive data you keep, your security controls, and the limits and deductibles you choose.
-The state-specific average premium range is about $48 to $240 per month, which is higher than the national benchmark reflected in the state data, and the broader product data shows a typical range of $42 to $417 per month depending on risk profile and policy design.
+Premiums can run higher than national benchmarks, and pricing depends on risk profile and policy design.
 Delaware’s premium index is 115, which signals a market priced above average, so a cyber liability insurance quote in Delaware can move up quickly for businesses with higher exposure or weaker controls.

-For budgeting, the product data notes that small businesses often pay $1,000 to $3,000 annually for $1 million in coverage, but actual pricing varies by industry, revenue, and security posture.
+For budgeting, small businesses often pay annually for $1 million in coverage, but actual pricing varies by industry, revenue, and security posture.
 If your business wants data breach insurance in Delaware or ransomware insurance in Delaware, expect carriers to review your controls before finalizing terms.

 Industries & Insurance Needs in Newark